 Tips for Beginners

-• For a half batch.
-Divide all the ingredients in half.
+• Make a half-batch.
+If you want to make a smaller amount, divide all the ingredients in half.
 Follow the recipe as written and bake in a 9×5-inch greased loaf pan.
 Bake for 25-25 minutes at 350°F. Keep an eye on it as it bakes.

-• Fully cooked monkey bread.
+• How to tell when it’s done.
 The top should be golden brown, the biscuits should no longer be doughy, and the internal temperature should be 190°F.

-• To prevent sticking to the pan.
+• Prevent sticking to the pan.
 Thoroughly grease the Bundt pan, and don’t wait more than 10 minutes to remove it once baked.
 As it cools, the caramel sauce hardens, making it very difficult to remove from the pan.

 Recipe Card